 Smoke alarms will not work without power.
-Battery-operated units will not work without batteries, with dead batteries, or if the batteries are not installed properly.
-AC powered smoke alarms will not work if their AC power supply is cut off by an electrical fire, an open fuse or circuit breaker, or for any other reason.
-If you are concerned about the reliability of either the batteries or your AC power supply for any of the above reasons, you should install both battery and AC powered smoke alarms for maximum safety.
+A battery must be connected to the device to maintain proper alarm operation if device AC power supply is cut off by an electrical fire, an open fuse or circuit breaker, or for any other reason.
+In the event of AC power failure, the battery will supply power for a minimum of 24 hours.

-Smoke alarms may not sense fire that starts where smoke cannot reach the alarms such as in chimneys, in walls, on roofs, or on the other side of closed doors.
+Smoke alarms may not sense fire that starts where smoke cannot reach the devices such as in chimneys, in walls, on roofs, or on the other side of closed doors.
 If bedroom doors are usually closed at night, smoke alarms should be placed in each bedroom as well as in the common hallway between them.

 Smoke alarms also may not sense a fire on another level of a residence or building.
-For example, a second-floor smoke alarm may not sense a first-floor or basement fire.
-Therefore, units should be placed on every level of a residence or building.
+For example, a second-floor device may not sense a first-floor or basement fire.
+Therefore, smoke alarms should be placed on every level of a residence or building.

 The horn in your smoke alarm meets or exceeds current audibility requirements of ANSI/UL 217.
 However, if the smoke alarm is located outside a bedroom, it may not wake up a sound sleeper, especially if the bedroom door is closed or only partly open.
-If the unit is located on a different level of the residence than the bedroom, it is even less likely to awaken people sleeping in the bedroom.
-In such cases, the National Fire Protection Association recommends that smoke alarms be interconnected so that a device on any level of the residence will sound an alarm loud enough to awaken sleepers in closed bedrooms.
+If the smoke alarm is located on a different level of the residence than the bedroom, it is even less likely to awaken people sleeping in the bedroom.
+In such cases, the National Fire Protection Association recommends that smoke alarms be interconnected so that a unit on any level of the residence will sound an alarm loud enough to awaken sleepers in closed bedrooms.
 This can be done by employing a systematic approach by interconnecting smoke alarms together, or by using radio frequency transmitters and receivers.